haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 3 Disadvantage on attack rolls and saving throws
 4 Hit point maximum halved
 5 Speed reduced to 0
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 358

 • Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
 Petrified